-Figure~\ref{fig:source_spectrum_escape} illustrates the ejected densities for different mass groups from modeling a GRB example based on the optically thin case discussed in \citep{Biehl2018CosmicCascade} (details in Appendix~\ref{sec:source_details}).
-In this case, the injection rate vector $\boldsymbol{\tilde Q}^{\rm ext}(\gamma, t)$ consists of only one species $^{56}$Fe, having a power law dependence on the boost with a cut-off, and its norm $C'$ is determined by energy arguments.
-The effect of the temporal behavior is illustrated in Fig.~\ref{fig:source_spectrum_escape} (left) using a constant injection of cosmic rays as the baseline (solid lines), a quadratically increasing injection as the lower limit (lower values of shaded region), and a linearly decreasing injection (upper values of shaded region).
+Figure~\ref{fig:source_spectrum_escape} illustrates the densities for different mass groups obtained by modeling a GRB example in the optically thick scenario \citep{Biehl2018CosmicCascade}.
+More details are given in Appendix~\ref{sec:source_details}.
+In this case, the injection rate vector $\boldsymbol{\tilde Q}^{\rm ext}(\gamma, t)$ consists of only one species, $^{56}$Fe, having a power-law dependence on the boost with a cutoff, while its norm $C'$ is determined by energy arguments.
+The effect of the temporal behavior is illustrated in Fig.~\ref{fig:source_spectrum_escape} (left), using a constant injection of cosmic rays as the baseline (solid lines), a quadratically increasing injection as the lower limit (dotted bound of the shaded regions), and a linearly decreasing injection (dash-dotted bound of the shaded regions).
 All parameters were fixed by requiring the same total injection over the fixed injection time $t_{\rm inj}$.
-This example assumes that nuclei escape after propagating a characteristic distance (or after a characteristic time scale) which corresponds to advective escape.
+This example assumes that nuclei escape after propagating a characteristic distance (or time scale), corresponding to an advective escape.

-In addition, other assumptions for the escape can be included, as discussed above.
+In addition, as discussed above, other assumptions for the escape can be included.
 Figure~\ref{fig:source_spectrum_escape} (right) presents the effect of different escape assumptions computed according to